xyproto/cxx/README.md

 On FreeBSD, use `gmake` instead of `make`.

-If possible, install *Sakemake* with the package manager that comes with your OS/distro instead.
+If possible, install *SakeMake* with the package manager that comes with your OS/distro.

 ## Uninstallation

 `sudo make uninstall`

-## Convention over configuration

-## The "Configuration-Free Manifesto"

-> Convention over configuration

-Rules for Configuration-free projects:
+## One way of structuring projects

 #### Filenames